-Our first session will be mostly an intake.
+Our first session or two will be mostly an intake and assessment.
 During the intake session we will get a bird’s eye view of your concerns and a general picture of what is going on in your life.
 In subsequent sessions we will develop a treatment plan that will focus more specifically on the areas of concern in your life.
 Sessions are 50 minutes, leaving 10 minutes for clinical notes.

 Determining life purpose

 What kinds of issues do people discuss in therapy?